hizzyjs/hizzyjs.github.io/README.md

 # hizzyjs
-This is the web site of Hizzy!
+This is the website of Hizzy!